venoajie/librarian/TECHNICAL_DEBT.md

     </FilesForReview>

     <RequiredActions>
         1.  **Modify `app/core/index_manager.py`:** Remove the temporary workaround from the `_get_oci_signer` function.
-Restore the original logic that attempts Instance Principal authentication first and then falls back to the config file for local development.
+Restore the original logic that attempts Instance Principal authentication first. **Crucially, add a `logger.warning` message to the fallback block** to make the authentication choice explicit in the logs.
-        2.  **Modify `docker-compose.yml`:** Remove the volume mount that exposes the OCI config file to the container (`/opt/oci:/home/appuser/.oci:ro,z`).
+        2.  **Modify `docker-compose.yml`:** Remove the volume mount that exposes the OCI config file (`/opt/oci:/home/appuser/.oci:ro,z`).
 Also, ensure the `OCI_CONFIG_PATH` environment variable is removed or commented out.
-        3.  **Provide Verification Steps:** Outline the exact commands to build, deploy, and verify that the service now starts correctly using the restored Instance Principal authentication.
-This should include checking the container logs for the message "Using OCI Instance Principal for authentication."
+        3.  **Provide Verification Steps:** Outline a comprehensive, multi-step plan to build, deploy, and verify the fix.
+The plan must include:
+            a.
+Commands to rebuild and deploy the service.
+            b.
+A command to check the logs for the specific "Using OCI Instance Principal" message.
+            c. **A command to definitively prove that the OCI config directory no longer exists inside the container.**
     </RequiredActions>

     <OutputContract>